 Mohammed Ismail Ansari

+Being scientific, methodical, and a little overorganized, I like to keep everything around me in proper order and treat anything coming my way with respect and sincerity.
 Outside of computers, I like to tinker with my gadgets, improve my daily workflow, and play role-playing and strategy video games when time permits.
-I also have an unusually strong passion for cars and though I prefer three pedals instead of two, I still try to get behind the wheel of anything that rolls.
+I also have an unusually strong fascination with cars and though I prefer three pedals instead of two, I still try to get behind the wheel of anything that rolls.